hitesh97/gbst-timezone-app/README.md

 #### I tried to use the [Get time-zone endpoint](https://timeapi.io/docs) to fetch the time-zone's current time, but it was not working as it needs a Longitude / lattitude information which is not availeble from previous API call!

-# However, the application meets ALL the requirements of the challange.
+# However, the application meets ALL level 3 the requirements of the challange.

 ## Learn More about Create React App